top of page

 About

-Flora Cassen is a historian, educator, and professor at Washington University in St. Louis, as well as a senior faculty at the Shalom Hartman Institute.
+Flora Cassen is the Lavine Family Director of the Brandeis Center for Jewish Studies and Director of the Sarnat Center for the Study of Anti-Jewishness at Brandeis University.
 Her academic research explores the lives of Jews in Renaissance Italy, particularly focusing on discriminatory practices and the construction of cultural identities.
 More recently, Flora has expanded her scholarship to contemporary analyses of antisemitism.
 Passionate about education and historical analysis, she actively engages broader audiences through public-facing writing, teaching, and speaking, contributing to ongoing discussions about history, culture, and society.

 Education & Experience